tijmenvangulik/ErgometerJS/README.md

 Check the console for the ergometer data. (you can read the log by starting a browser and debug the cordova app.
 GabDebug is a handy tool for is.
 For debugging you should enable debug mode in the build properties the platform project)

+#Usage

+Create this class to acCess the performance data

+    var performanceMonitor= new ergometer.PerformanceMonitor();

+After this connect to the events to get data

+    performanceMonitor.rowingGeneralStatusEvent.sub(this,this.onRowingGeneralStatus);

+On some android phones you can connect to a limited number of events.
+Use the multiplex property to overcome
+this problem.
+When the multi plex mode is switched on the data send to the device can be a a bit different, see
+the documentation in the properties You must set the multiplex property before connecting

+    performanceMonitor.multiplex=true;

+to start the connection first start scanning for a device,
+you should call when the cordova deviceready event is called (or later)

+    performanceMonitor.startScan((device : ergometer.DeviceInfo) : boolean => {
+      //return true when you want to connect to the device
+       return device.name=='My device name';
+    });

+to connect at at a later time

+    performanceMonitor.connectToDevice('my device name');

+the devices which where found during the scan are collected in

+    performanceMonitor.devices

+when you connect to a device the scan is stopped, when you want to stop the scan earlier you need to call

+    performanceMonitor.stopScan